RamyaKappagantu/gsoc22_chaoss-final-report/README.md

 ### Community Bonding and Coding Phase 1:
 1. Gone through the Augur Database Schemas to understand the augur workers dependencies.
 2. Gone through CHAOSS metrics and understood the working groups better.
+Understanding the difference between standard and non-standard metrics.
 3. Understood SQL Alchemy better and the advantages of SQL Alchemy over SQL or standard database model.
 4. Setting up augur environment to run the visualizations.
 5. Understood pull_request_reports.py and contributors_reports.py to develop a workflow for generating new visualizations for augur workers.